ifntsh/ifntsh/README.md

 - 👋 Hi, I’m @ifntsh
 - 👀 I’m interested in ...
+Java, Spring, Linux...
+I am also interested in development operations.
 - 🌱 I’m currently learning ...
+Of course, I am studying Java and Spring, and I am also studying JavaScript and mysql.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to create my own domain.
-- 📫 How to reach me ...
+- 📫 How to reach me ... bizifntsh@gmail.com
+- ✨ Thx

 <!---
 ifntsh/ifntsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.